Theophile-Kango/space-shooter-game/README.md

 ![playGame](https://user-images.githubusercontent.com/49276315/87386434-c3e18f00-c5a0-11ea-95d0-db163f63924a.png)

-- `Enter` to shoot
+- `Space` to shoot
-- `Direction Keys` To move Up, Right, Down, Left
+- `Direction Keys` To move Up, Right, Down and Left
+- `Direction Keys` To move diagonally, eg: Up and right to move in the up-right direction
-- `Space` To Pause and Play the game
+- `Pause` To Pause and Play the game

 ## Live Demo